jusdepatate/rpg/README.md

-# <code>Python3</code> RPG
+# RPG

-I made this very very tiny RPG in less than 3 hours with Pythonista.
+I use this repo to train myself in different languages I know.

-Maybe I will upgrade it later but not for now.
+- <code>rpg.py</code> - Made with Pythonista as a Python 3.x train